diabetes and dry feet

 Replace your diabetic shoes every 6-12 months if they show wear.
 Always check inside your shoes for foreign objects before wearing them to prevent foot injuries.

-Diabetic shoes and socks
+diabetic shoes and socks

 “Proper foot protection can be achieved by selecting diabetic socks with the right features, such as seamless construction, moisture-wicking properties, and cushioning.” – Foot Care Expert